Mormonism and Nicene Christianity: Nature of God

 The faith's earliest theology, as reflected in the Book of Mormon and contemporaneous writings by Joseph Smith, was an unsophisticated version of Trinitarianism or Monarchianism.
-But according to Kurt Widmer, "early Mormons were reacting against a heavily intellectualized and theologized Trinitarian concept of God" and the nature of God was not at first of central importance to Smith.
+According to Kurt Widmer, "early Mormons were reacting against a heavily intellectualized and theologized Trinitarian concept of God", and the nature of God was not at first of central importance to Smith.

-In 1834, Smith and his associate Sidney Rigdon developed a series of Lectures on Faith that they incorporated into the faith's Doctrine and Covenants (1835).
+In 1834, Smith and his associate Sidney Rigdon developed the Lectures on Faith that they later incorporated into the Doctrine and Covenants (1835).
 These lectures described "two personages" in the heavens: the Father, "a personage of spirit, glory, and power," and the Son, "a personage of tabernacle" who "received the fulness of the glory of the Father—possessing the same mind with the Father, which mind is the Holy Spirit."
 This has sometimes been described as a form of Binitarianism.

 Other points of doctrine

 Early Mormon soteriology, although not following a preexisting tradition, was generally Arminian in tendency.
-Early Mormonism agreed with Methodists and the Disciples of Christ in rejecting Calvinistic doctrines in favor of Christian perfection and free will (called free agency).
+Early Mormonism agreed with Methodists and the Disciples of Christ in rejecting Calvinistic doctrines in favor of Christian perfection and free will (called agency).
 Also, while the Book of Mormon affirmed the doctrine of original sin, it also agrees with other Arminian denominations that children are incapable of sin and in a state of grace.

-Like other Christian primitivists, Smith located the authority of Christianity in correct interpretation of the Bible—although he also maintained (as did the Shakers) that interpretation of the Bible should be guided by new and continuing revelation.
+Like other Christian primitivists, Smith rejected the authority of normative Christianity's interpretation of the Bible—though he also maintained (as did the Shakers) that interpretation of the Bible should be guided by new and continuing revelation.
 Initially, the authority of Smith's faith was based on correct doctrine and his own claim of prophethood.
-Then during the early 1830s, Smith added to this authority apostolic succession, represented by angelic apostles and prophets who Smith said had ordained him.
+Then, during the early 1830s, Smith added to this authority apostolic succession, represented by angelic apostles and prophets who Smith said had ordained him.